datryx-Q/mdatp-toolkit/tools/quick-scan-mgmt/README.md

 ## Overview

-`mdatp-quick-scan-runner` is a production-ready Bash utility designed to safely trigger a Microsoft Defender for Endpoint (`mdatp`) quick scan on Linux systems.
+`mdatp-quick-scan` is a production-ready Bash utility designed to safely trigger a Microsoft Defender for Endpoint (`mdatp`) quick scan on Linux systems.

 Unlike a simple command wrapper, this tool includes: